Beacon Fell Virtual Courses (Yellow, Middle, Score) 2024

 Maprun Smart phone App

-This is a Virtual Orienteering course, where your phone uses gps to register at the start, the controls and the finish.
+This is a Virtual Orienteering course, where your phone uses GPS to register at the start, the controls and the finish.
 Your phone beeps each time.
 Then upload your results to see your position on the leader board.

-Download the MaprunF app (not the Maprun app) for free
+Download the Maprun V7 app for free

 Probably best to download the app and the course to your phone when you have wifi, but it can be done at the venue if you have data.
+Enter your name to appear in the results.

-Click the one you want.
 Click ‘go to Start’ when you are ready.
 When you get near the start your time begins once your phone beeps.

 Make sure your GPS is on and that you are not in power-saving mode.